 The Conclave took place in the episcopal palace in Viterbo.
-Since Pope Adrian had died on August 18, the Conclave would have begun on August 28 or 29—if the Constitution Ubi Periculum of Gregory X had been in effect.
+Since Pope Adrian had died on August 18, the Conclave would have begun on August 28 or 29—if the Constitution Ubi Periculum of Gregory X had been in effect, or if its provisions were being observed, even though the Constitution had been suspended.
 A successful election finally took place on the 8th (or 13th or 15th) of September [Annales Placentini Gibellini, in MGH 18, 564].
-According to the Electus himself, in his electoral manifesto, Felicis recordationis [Bullarium Romanum IV (Augustae Taurinorum 1859), p.
-38 (October 7, 1276); Rymer, Foedera I. 2, p.
-153], the beginning of the electoral process had been delayed for several days due to the behavior of the people of Viterbo:
+According to the Electus himself, in his electoral manifesto, Qui aeternae legis [Rymer, Foedera I. 2, p.
+153. Cf. Baronius-Theiner 22, sub anno 1276, no. 34, p.
+379; Bullarium Romanum IV (Augustae Taurinorum 1859), p.
+38 (October 7, 1276), who only print part of the document; Potthast II, 21160], the beginning of the electoral process had been delayed for several days due to the behavior of the people of Viterbo:

-... nos et fratres nostri in episcopali palatio Viterbiensi convenimus, electioni substituendi Pontificis, iuxta necessitatis instantiam et fervens nostrum desiderium vacaturi; et licet diebus aliquibus per importunitatem Viterbiensium civium tractatui electionis instantis nec dare possemus initium; postquam tamen illi vacare potuimus, astitit, ut credulitas devota supponit, sapientiae Spiritus, ex more a nobis et fratribus ipsis suppliciter invocatus, et prima die de ipsorum fratrum concordi voto, parique concordia processit de nobis, tunc episcopo Tusculano, impraemeditatis et insciis, ad Petri Cathedram electio canonica, communis et concors.
+...
+Siquidem felicis recordationis Adriano Papae praedecessore nostro, post promotionem suam ad summi Apostolatus apicem, brevi dierum numero vitae suae tempora consumante, post exhibita eidem in solempnibus exequiis debita humanitatis obsequia, nos et fratres nostri in episcopali palatio Viterbiensi convenimus, electioni substituendi Pontificis, iuxta necessitatis instantiam et fervens nostrum desiderium vacaturi; et licet diebus aliquibus per importunitatem Viterbiensium civium tractatui electionis instantis nec dare possemus initium; postquam tamen illi vacare potuimus, astitit, ut credulitas devota supponit, sapientiae Spiritus, ex more a nobis et fratribus ipsis suppliciter invocatus, et prima die de ipsorum fratrum concordi voto, parique concordia processit de nobis, tunc episcopo Tusculano, impraemeditatis et insciis, ad Petri Cathedram electio canonica, communis et concors....

 Once the trouble had been settled, though, and the Conclave had begun, the election was completed on the first day.
+Of the eleven surviving cardinals, ten came to an agreement on the eleventh.
 The Dominican cardinal, Peter of Lisbon was elected, and chose to be called John XXI (even though there had been no John XX).
-John XXI (XX) was crowned in the Cathedral of St. Lawrence in Viterbo on September 20, 1276, by Cardinal Giovanni Gaetano Orsini, the Cardinal Protodeacon.
+John XXI (XX) was crowned in the Cathedral of St. Lorenzo in Viterbo on September 20, 1276, by Cardinal Giovanni Gaetano Orsini, the Cardinal Protodeacon.